Sorry about the use of the word sh*t lately. I thought if I spelled it differently it would be less offensive.

 (All GIFs are courtesy of Giphy)

-I have seen posts around the bend about love languages.
+I’ve read posts all over the place about love languages.

 What is your love language?